 Cleaner production waste management planning will be detailed especially as to how these concepts have been applied to preventing or minimising environmental impacts at each stage of the Project.
-Details on natural resource use efficiency (e.g. energy and water), integrated processing design, cogeneration of power and by-product reuse as shown in a material/energy flow analysis will be presented.
+Details on natural resource use efficiency (e.g. energy and water), integrated processing design, co-generation of power and by-product reuse as shown in a material/energy flow analysis will be presented.

-3.6.1.1 Air Emissions
+3.6.1.1 Air emissions

 This section will describe in detail the quantity and quality of all air emissions (including particulates, fumes and odours) from the Project during construction and operation.
-Particulate emissions include those that would be produced by any industrial process, or disturbed by wind action on stockpiles and conveyors, or by transportation equipment (e.g. trucks, either by entrainment from the load or by passage on unsealed roads).
+Particulate emissions include those that would be produced by any industrial process, including coal loading within the mine lease, or disturbed by wind action on stockpiles and conveyors, or by transportation equipment within the mine lease (e.g. trucks, either by entrainment from the load or by passage on unsealed roads).